pitt-cdm/2019spring/plans/lesson-10.md

 With that chosen subject, write again:

-4. What terms or images come to mind when you think of this subject?
+4. What terms or images come to mind when you think of this subject? ...
+Think about categories of words: actions vs things.
+Descriptors.
 5. Is there anything you're forgetting to add to your list?
 A line from a song?
 A color?
 6. Who else might be interested in this?
 Who, that is, could be your audience?